Metaphysical guide of Hematite, Physical properties of Hematite

 Clay-sized hematite crystals can also occur as a secondary mineral formed by weathering processes in soil, and along with other iron oxides or oxyhydroxides such as goethite, is responsible for the red color of many tropical, ancient, or otherwise highly weathered soils.

-The name hematite is derived from the Greek word for blood αἷμα aima because hematite can be red, as in rouge, a powdered form of hematite.
-The color of hematite lends it well in use as a pigment.
-The English name of the stone is derived from Middle French: Hématite Pierre, which was imported from Latin: Lapis Hæmatites, which originated from Ancient Greek: αἱματίτης λίθος (haimatitēs lithos, “blood-red stone”).
+The name hematite is derived from the Greek word for blood ???? haima, due to the red coloration found in some varieties of hematite.
+The color of hematite lends itself to use as a pigment.
+The English name of the stone is derived from Middle French: Hématite Pierre, which was imported from Latin: Lapis Hæmatites around the 15th century, which originated from Ancient Greek: ????????? ????? (haimatit?s lithos, "blood-red stone").

 Ochre is a clay that is colored by varying amounts of hematite, varying between 20% and 70%.
 Red ochre contains unhydrated hematite, whereas yellow ochre contains hydrated hematite (Fe2O3 • H2O).
 The principal use of ochre is for tinting with a permanent color.

 The red chalk winning of this mineral was one of the earliest in history of mankind.
 The powdery mineral was first used 164,000 years ago by the Pinnacle-Point man obviously for social differentiation.
 Hematite residues are also found in old graveyards from 80,000 years ago.
 Near Rydno in Poland and Lovas in Hungary, palaeolitic red chalk mines have been found that are from 5000 BC, belonging to the Linear Pottery culture at the Upper Rhine.

 Rich deposits of hematite have been found on the island of Elba that has been mined till the time of the Etruscans.